 Fast, accurate chemistry results

-See results for total T4, chemistry, electrolytes and more, in one run with the Catalyst One Chemistry Analyser.
+See results for total T4, chemistry, electrolytes and more, in one run with the Catalyst One Chemistry Analyzer.

 Multiple samples in minutes

-Results for total T4, chemistry, electrolytes and more, for multiple patients with the Catalyst Dx Chemistry Analyser.
+Results for total T4, chemistry, electrolytes and more, for multiple patients with the Catalyst Dx Chemistry Analyzer.